Stalking Protection Orders

 What is stalking?

-Stalking is a behaviour from another person which is persistent, unwanted, harassment and/or anything that causes you any kind of fear or anxiety.
+Stalking is a behaviour from another person which is persistent, unwanted, harassment and/or anything that causes a person any kind of fear or anxiety.
 This can include:

 - unwanted or malicious communication

-- unwanted attention from somebody seeking a romantic relationship
+- unwanted attention which may include a person seeking a romantic relationship

 - violent predatory behaviour

 - repeatedly going uninvited to their home